Strategic Plan

 • Cultivate a healthy, safe and efficient workplace that attracts and retains a skilled and capable workforce

-• Investigate new systems and technologies to drive efficiency and reduce risk in QRA’s operations
+• Investigate improved systems and technologies to drive efficiency, build capacity and agility, and reduce risk in QRA’s operations through secure and appropriate use

-• Examine whether the current operating model is fit for purpose for future operating environment conditions
+• Examine whether the current corporate operating model of QRA is fit for purpose for future operating environment conditions and strategic risks

 Risks